notshivansh/go-tracer/README.md

 Notes:

-"iov" releated headers are not added
+some "iov" releated headers are added

 The current working image is created using alpine:3.18, and works smoothly.
 To implement multistage builds: https://faun.pub/the-martial-arts-of-writing-go-dockerfile-9dcffd010619